 ~ Dr. Maryanne Wolf, Proust and the Squid

-An extensive body of current research conducted across multiple disciplines has shed new light on how best to teach students to become effective readers and writers.
+An extensive body of current reading science research conducted across multiple disciplines has shed new light on how best to teach students to become effective readers and writers.
 These leading researchers tell us that it's time to shift away from traditional phonics word study methods and move towards connectionist methods of word study instruction.
 It's time for SPELL-Links to Reading & Writing.

 SPELL-Links to Reading & Writing is based on the current reading science research, including brain-imaging studies.
-The curriculum uses a Connectionist Word Study approach to teaching reading and writing, employing multi-linguistic and meta-linguistic word study instruction.
+The structured literacy curriculum uses a Connectionist Word Study approach to teaching reading and writing, employing multi-linguistic and meta-linguistic word study instruction.
 This approach "builds" literacy with instructional methods and activities that develop, connect, and integrate the different processes and regions of the brain involved in effective reading and writing.
 With SPELL-Links students develop specialized knowledge and skill in the five language blocks of word study - phonological awareness, orthographic knowledge, semantics, morphological knowledge, and mental orthographic images and simultaneously engage and connect multiple language centers of the brain to establish and strengthen the vital neural functional connectivity within the brain that is needed for efficient reading and writing.

 The brain is biologically-wired only for oral language—speaking, listening, and understanding—not for written language - reading and writing.
 There are no genes specific to reading and writing.
 There are no neurological or biological structures specific to reading and writing.
 In order to successfully read and write each brain must “re-purpose” regions biologically designed for other purposes and create new circuits and neural connections.

 In order to successfully read, write, and spell, the human brain must “re-purpose” regions of the brain biologically designed for other purposes, develop specialization of neurons, create new circuits and connections attuned to written language, and develop efficiency within these newly formed neural connections to achieve functional connectivity.
 Learning to read and write is not just about acquiring knowledge, it's about establishing functional connectivity.
-For most students, this re-wiring of the brain requires multi-linguistic and multi-modality instruction using Connectionist Word Study instructional methods.
+For most students, this re-wiring of the brain requires multi-linguistic and multi-modality structured literacy instruction using Connectionist Word Study instructional methods.
 Spell-Links to Reading & Writing provides this research-based instruction.

 Learning By Design, Inc. © ALL RIGHTS RESERVED.